Camouflage and Routing by Domain via SNI Fallback

 Caddy Configuration

-To enable Caddy to obtain the real IP address of visitors, it is necessary to compile Caddy with the Proxy Protocol module.
-It is recommended to compile it directly on the Caddy website.
+To enable Caddy to obtain the visitor's real IP, you need to compile Caddy with the Proxy Protocol module.
+It is recommended to compile online directly on the Caddy website.

 sudo curl -o /usr/bin/caddy "https://caddyserver.com/api/download?os=linux&arch=amd64&p=github.com%2Fmastercactapus%2Fcaddy2-proxyprotocol&idempotency=79074247675458"